-WATCH: Fox News Pundit Tomi Lahren Gets a Drink Thrown at Her During Brunch Outing
+Fox News Pundit Tomi Lahren Had a Drink Thrown at Her While at a Restaurant in Minneapolis

 The bouncer in the video, identified by The Blast as Jeremy Jackson, told the outlet that Lahren had claimed earlier that she noticed the group “scowling at her” and said, “Just another day in the life” as she walked by them.

-After the drink — reportedly water — was tossed, Jackson said he stepped in to break up the disagreement.
+After the drink — reportedly water — was tossed in Lahren’s direction, Jackson said he stepped in to break up the disagreement.
 “I said [to Lahren], ‘I’d like to separate you all if can please –’ and she responded, ‘You’re just going to kick me out for them throwing water?
 Unbelievable.’ ”

 Witness Devan Madison also told The Blast that his friend was serving Lahren and her mother at the restaurant and that, “My friend told me she [Tomi] was extremely rude and had a big attitude.”
 Madison claims that after the drink was thrown at Lahren, “literally the entire restaurant started cheering.”